 Where is iCloud Preferences on Mac?

-Manage Apps Permission to use iCloud on Mac; also Find the New Apps that using iCloud to sync Account and App Settings across all Apple Devices.
+Manage Apps Permission to use iCloud on Mac; also Find the New Apps that use iCloud to sync Account and App Settings across all Apple Devices.

 macOS Ventura And Later

-- Click on Apple Logo from the Menu bar.
+- Click on the Apple Logo from the Menu bar.

 - Choose System Settings…